aespadotto/HHO-PACS/README.md

 Building instructions:

+An automatic search of the external libraries is provided.
+If it fails,  setting the directories manually in CMakeLists.txt where indicated should fix the problem.
+GetPot's directory has to be set manually in every case.
-For the minimal build it should be enough to follow the usual steps for a CMake project:
+For the minimal build it should be enough to execute the following steps:

 ```
 mkdir build